 Care & Handling

-Please completely remove all tape before removing artwork from plastic sleeves and shipping box.
+Completely remove all shipping tape before removing the artwork from its plastic sleeves and shipping box.

-Caution should be used when your art needs cleaning.
+Caution should be used when art needs cleaning.

 ORIGINAL OILS

 Oils should only require light dusting with a soft feather duster or soft cloth.
-We do not recommend paper towels, as they can slightly scratch the surface.
+We do not recommend wiping with paper towels, as they can slightly scratch the surface.

 Never spray art with chemical cleaners, dusting spray, or other types of household cleaning liquids.